vs-ude/fyr-www/content/language/5_variables.md

 ```

 The difference between `let` and `var` is only important for the values stored in these variables or constants.
-It has no impact on the mutability of object referenced via pointers.
+It has no impact on the mutability of objects referenced via pointers.

 Pointer types defined in Fyr are immutable by default.
 This is done to prevent accidental modification of values.